 Please contact Jon Gunn on firstname.lastname@example.org to register your initial interest.

-Applications must be made online at the following address and applicants must select Redborne Upper School and Community College (1R7) as the training provider http://www.ucas.com/apply/teacher-training
+Applications must be made online at the following address and applicants must select Redborne Upper School and Community College as the training provider https://www.gov.uk/apply-for-teacher-training.

-All offers of a place are “conditional” until Disclosure and Barring checks have been successfully completed; qualification checks and satisfactory references have been received and the professional skills tests passed.
+All offers of a place are “conditional” until Disclosure and Barring checks have been successfully completed; qualification checks and satisfactory references have been received.
 Our partnership is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.